Extinction rate of continuous state branching processes in critical L\'evy environments: Preliminaries

-The term \textit{conditioned to stay positive} in definition \eqref{defPuparrowx} is justified from the following convergence result due to Chaumont \cite{chaumont1996conditionings} (see also Remark 1 in the aforementioned paper and also Chaumont and Doney \cite{chaumont2005levy}) that we recall here in the particular case when the process $\overline{K}$ fulfills Spitzer's condition {\bf (H1)}. \begin{lemma} Assume that Spitzer's condition {\bf (H1)} is fulfilled.
+The term \textit{conditioned to stay positive} in definition \eqref{defPuparrowx} is justified from the following convergence result due to Chaumont \cite{chaumont1996conditionings} (see also Remark 1 in the aforementioned paper as well as Chaumont and Doney \cite{chaumont2005levy}) that we recall here in the particular case when the process $\overline{K}$ fulfills Spitzer's condition {\bf (H1)}. \begin{lemma} Assume that Spitzer's condition {\bf (H1)} is fulfilled.
 Then, for all $x>0$, $t \geq 0$ and $\Lambda \in \mathcal{F}^{(e)}_t$,

 \end{lemma} The following inequality is also important for our purposes.
 Recall that $\hat{\kappa}$ denotes the Laplace exponent of the descending ladder process (see identity \eqref{sub}) and that $\tau_0^- = \inf \{ s \geq 0 : \bar{K}_s \leq 0 \}$. \begin{lemma} For $x>0$, we have